chiefpat450119/FightingMyDemons/README.md

 - Set an alarm and enjoy!

 ### What's Next?

-In the future, we intend to port the game into a mobile app and add more gamemodes, music, animations, and accessibility options.
+- Port the game into a mobile app and add more gamemodes, music, animations, and accessibility options.
-Export to WebGL or WebAssembly to publish online.
+- Export to WebGL or WebAssembly to publish online.